 Do you think this shoulder injury will keep you from going back to any job (not just your old one)?
 If so, you need a Missouri workers compensation attorney.

 There are numerous factors that determine the valuation of a Missouri work comp shoulder injury.
 Jason Krebs has handled hundreds of shoulder injuries, and it’s one of the main areas of Missouri work comp we handle at Krebs Law Firm.
 There is no cost to call our office and see if we can help you.
 We handle Missouri workplace injuries statewide.
+Let us help you tell your story.
 Give us a call at 1-800-345-0535 or 417-883-5886.